-To participate in Prior Learning Assessment, the student must be approved to enroll in a two credit independent study course, COL 163, which helps students identify University-level learning already acquired, relates it to the curriculum at BW, and assists the student in developing a portfolio.
+To participate in Prior Learning Assessment, the student must be approved to enroll in a two credit independent study course, COL 163, which helps students identify University-level learning already acquired, relate it to the curriculum at BW, and develop a portfolio.
 Regular tuition fees are charged for the course.
 The student must have completed an English composition course at BW or another educational institution and at least six semester credit hours at BW prior to course entry.